Mapping IR emitter module KY-005 sensor/receiver module KY-022-IR sensor - A tutorial for raspberry pi

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

-For the past few days I have been playing with the kit ELEGOO 37-in-1 Kit and the first project I wanted to build was a remote control using raspberry pi and the sensor KY-022 that comes with the kit.
-Giving the different sensors and boards I took some time to figure out the steps I needed to build the project.
-This post is the detailed step-by-step that I did to build my personal project using IR sensors.
+For the past few days I have been playing with the kit ELEGOO 37-in-1 Kit and the first project I wanted to build was a remote control using Raspberry Pi and the sensor KY-022 that comes with the kit.
+Given the different sensors and boards, I took some time to figure out the steps I needed to build the project.
+This post is the detailed step-by-step that I did to build my project using IR sensors.

 DISCLAIMER: This post is focused on the kernel 5.4, and the base hardware used is as follows:

-DISCLAIMER 2: The sections 1 and 2 can be swapped out without any problem.
-If you prefer to setup the hardware part first, then read the section 2 and then section 1.
-Therefore, if you prefer to setup the software first (as I prefer), you can keep the suggested order.
+DISCLAIMER 2: Sections 1 and 2 can be swapped out without any problem.
+If you prefer to set up the hardware part first, then read section 2 and then section 1.
+Therefore, if you prefer to set up the software first (as I prefer), you can keep the suggested order.

 Setting up the pi to use IR

-There are two parts of this puzzle to make it to work, the first is to install the lirc.
+There are two parts to this puzzle to make it work, the first is to install the lirc.

 sudo apt-get install lirc -y

-Next we are going to configure the boot script to enable the IR package.
+Next, we are going to configure the boot script to enable the IR package.
 [1] has the steps to enable the pin to receive IR signal, and I will use the same approach here.
-The changes in the file config.txt assumes that the receiver goes in the GPIO 17, ping 11.
+The changes in the file config.txt assume that the receiver goes in the GPIO 17, ping 11.
 The transmitter goes in the GPIO 18, pin 12 [2].

 sudo nano /boot/config.txt